simul/simul.github.io/programming/performance.md

 ---------------------
 Cloud distance can produce a heavy performance impact, but usually is only noticed at high altitudes.
 If you have increased this value, this is one of the first settings you could likely reduce.

-Grid Size
+Render Grid Size
 ------------
-Grid size can be our most expensive variable if set to a low value such as (0.1, 0.1), and can help improve performance drastically.
+Grid size can be our most expensive variable if set to a low value such as (0.1, 0.1), an increasing it can help improve performance drastically.
 Increasing grid size will improve performance, but will make the grid more noticeable amongst the clouds.
 To counteract that, you can adjust the different noise values.

 Default Number Steps
 -----------------